jinpark0625/react_shop/README.md

 - Custom hooks created with react-query to efficiently fetch data and keep the user interface smooth and responsive.

 ### v0.1.0

 - Sign up new users with email
 - Update a user's profile: Users can update their profile information.
 - Upload file with firebase storage
 - Form validation: The application includes form validation to ensure that users provide accurate and complete information when signing up or updating their profile

 ### v0.2.0

 - Code Refactoring and Optimization
 - UI Enhancements
 - Products data in Firebase storage has been updated

+### v0.3.0

+- Code Refactoring and Optimization
+- Implemented product and NFT filtering options to improve user experience.
+- Utilized the Infinite Scrolling technique to fetch NFT API data dynamically.
+- Leveraged the Supabase platform for PostgreSQL support, enabling more advanced queries for NFT data storage compared to Firebase.
+- Integrated with the OpenSea API to obtain NFT data.

 <br/>